 Avoid Excessive Refined Carbs

-The only difference is that complex carbs found in whole, unprocessed natural foods has more nutritional value.
-Whereas, as the refined carbs are the ones stripped off the natural fiber.
+The only difference is those complex carbs found in whole, unprocessed natural foods have more nutritional value.
+Whereas, refined carbs are the ones stripped off the natural fiber.

 Track Your Food Intake